Outerbeast/Npc-Transition/README.md

 # Npc Transition
-by Outerbeast

 Custom entities that allow npcs to cross level changes in Sven Co-op

 # Getting Started:

-To install [download the package](https://github.com/Outerbeast/Npc-Transition/releases/download/v1.0/npc_transition_v1.0.zip) from the "Releases" section on the right and extract into your map's dir/`svencoop_addon`
+To install [download the package](https://github.com/Outerbeast/Npc-Transition/archive/refs/heads/main.zip) and extract into your map's `scripts/maps/` folder
 To enable it in your map(s) either:
 - `map_script npc_transition` in your map's cfg file
 OR